Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Neural-PI Control for Distributed Optimal Resource Allocation

+Assumption \ref{ass:mapping} is required to show the uniqueness of equilibrium and derive the optimality conditions for the resource allocation problem~\eqref{eq: allocation_optimization}.
+It can be easily checked given $f_i(\cdot)$.

-The bijective mapping holds broadly for SISO systems and can be easily checked given $f_i(\cdot)$.
-The following lemma gives the optimality conditions for the steady-state resource allocation problem.
+The following lemma presents an equivalent formulation for the steady-state resource allocation problem and gives its optimality conditions.

-\begin{lemma}[Equivalent formulation for optimal resource allocation] Let Assumption~\ref{ass:mapping} holds and suppose the optimal resource allocation problem~\eqref{eq: allocation_optimization} has a feasible solution at the output agreement level $\Bar{\bm{y}}$.
-The optimization problem~\eqref{eq: allocation_optimization} is equivalent to
+\begin{lemma}[Equivalent formulation for optimal resource allocation] Let Assumption~\ref{ass:mapping} hold and suppose that the optimal resource allocation problem~\eqref{eq: allocation_optimization} has a feasible solution at the output agreement level $\Bar{y}$.
+Then the optimization problem~\eqref{eq: allocation_optimization} is equivalent to where $\bm{w}^*$ is the unique minimizer if and only if it satisfies $\nabla C_i (w_i^*) = \nabla C_j (w_j^*)\,,\forall i, j\in\mathcal{V}.$ \end{lemma}